Vilna Shul

-The Vilna Shul is now a historic landmark building housing a cultural center, community center, and living museum.
-It was a synagogue and was built for an Orthodox congregation in 1919 by immigrants primarily from Vilna, Lithuania.
-The building stands on what is known as the back side or north slope of Beacon Hill in Boston, Massachusetts.
+The Vilna Shul was an Orthodox Jewish synagogue located at 18 Phillips Street, on the north slope of Beacon Hill, in Boston, Massachusetts, in the United States.
+The synagogue building was built in 1919 for a congregation by immigrants primarily from Vilna, Lithuania.

+The synagogue closed in the 1980s and has since been repurposed as The Vilna Shul – Boston’s Center for Jewish Culture, a cultural center, community center, and living museum with a focus on Jewish history.

+History

 The front of the Hill has always been filled with stately homes and faces the Boston Common.
 The back of the Hill was the early residence of Boston's black community and, later, of a series of immigrant communities.
 In the first half of the 20th century, there were dozens of immigrant synagogues in this area and over 50 in the city of Boston proper.
 By the 1980s, the Jewish community had almost entirely left the neighborhood and the building was all but abandoned.
 An argument broke about whether the synagogue should be sold and the proceeds given to another congregation, turned into a community center for the residents of the neighborhood, or preserved as a monument or museum to the immigrant generations of Jews.